Queensgate Shopping Centre, New Zealand

 Queensgate Shopping Centre (formerly Westfield Queensgate) is a medium sized shopping centre in central Lower Hutt, Wellington, New Zealand.
-The centre first opened in 1986, and underwent a large scale redevelopment that was completed in August 2006.
+The centre first opened in October 1986, and underwent a large scale redevelopment that was completed in August 2006.
 The centre features over 130 speciality stores.
+The centre is anchored by Farmers, JB Hi-Fi, H&M, Bed Bath and Beyond, The Warehouse, Woolworths and Event Cinemas.

 History and development

 The area was formerly a residential area.
 The houses were demolished in the mid-60s to mid-70s to make way for a transport centre.
 The centre opened in 1986.
 The centre refurbished in 1991 and was expanded.
 It was purchased by Westfield in 1999.
 Between 2004 and 2006 the mall had a big expansion doubling the size of the centre with a bigger carpark, more shops and a new Event Cinemas multiplex.
-The Countdown supermarket that is overtaken by the carpark now has now moved south-east of the mall under The Warehouse.
+The Woolworths supermarket that is overtaken by the carpark now has now moved south-east of the mall under The Warehouse.
 The centre has a catchment area of 375,030+ people.
 The centre has a footfall of over 8 million people per annum.
 The centre's floor space is 45,467 sqm and the centre has an annual turnover of NZ$202.5 million.

 Thirteen structurally separate buildings make up the centre.
-Following the 2016 Kaikoura earthquake, the entire shopping centre closed for urgent safety inspections, partially reopening eleven days later.
+Following the 2016 Kaikōura earthquake, the entire shopping centre closed for urgent safety inspections, partially reopening eleven days later.
 One building in the northeast corner of the mall, containing the Event Cinema and part of the carpark, was deemed structurally unsafe and was demolished.
 During the deconstruction of the northeast corner, half of the stores remained closed.
 The mall was completely reopened on 6 April 2017.

 In 2017, a car dealer opened a showroom in the mall, complete with cars for a brief period.

 Cinema and carpark rebuild

 In 2019, rebuilding of the carpark and cinema commenced.
-On September 17 2019, Event Cinema were confirmed to be the new cinema complex operator.
+On 17 September 2019, Event Cinemas were confirmed to be the new cinema complex operator.
 It was also announced that the region's first VMAX movie theatre would open in the site.
-It is due for completion in December 2022.
+It was reopened in December 2022.